hjake123/reactive/KUBEJS.md

   ]
 }
 ```
 Here, the alias is again `example_reaction`.

-Next, you need to add a translation key for the reaction's name.
-The mod will look for the key called `reaction.reactive.(reaction alias)` to find the translation for a given reaction.
-You can add this key in a file `assets/reactive/lang/(your_lang)`.

-With these two files in place, Litmus Paper should read your reaction correctly for players that have discovered it.
-Next, you could add an entry to the Journal about your custom reaction.
+Make sure that the proper auto-generated reaction criterion is being used, or the advancement will not unlock when you observe the reaction.

+### Reaction Perfection Advancement
-First, we need another advancement, this one for "perfectly" performing the reaction -- that is, performing the reaction without any extra Powers.
+If you want to add a Journal of Alchemy entry for your reaction, we'll need another advancement, this one for "perfectly" performing the reaction -- that is, performing the reaction without any extra Powers.
 This prevents players from learning the formula of reactions they didn't really discover.
 It follows a format like this:
 ```json
 {
   "criteria": {